Using Notebook Sessions to Build and Train Models

 Note

-The system doesn't allow you to overwrite the system provided environment variables with custom ones.
+The system doesn't let you overwrite the system provided environment variables with custom ones.
 For example, you can't name a custom variable, USER_OCID.

 Using the Oracle Accelerated Data Science SDK